qasxxsaq/1724project/README.md

 In this final phase, the team will implement additional features and conduct final testing.
 At least two additional features will be guaranteed to be completed, while the remaining features will be implemented if time permits.
 At the same time, the final deliverables will be prepared collaboratively by the team members.
 The following additional features work division will be:
 - Additional Feature
   - Real-Time Updates (WebSocket) (A)
-  - Email Notification for new events (A)
+  - Email Notification for new events (B)
-  - Document Upload & Validation (B)
-  - Automated database backup and recovery (B)
 - Final testing and bug fixes (A&B)
 - Prepare final report and documentation (A&B)
 - Record demo video (A&B)

 ## Initial Independent Reasoning (Before Using AI)
 Our initial decision is to use separate frontend and backend, with React for frontend, and Express for backend with REST APIs.
-In this way, the frontend and backend are independent which makes the code easier to understand and maintain.
-The UI logic will not mix with authentication rules or database updates, making the code development clear and safe.
-Additionally, this allows a better independent development.
+In this way, the frontend and backend are independent which makes the code easier to understand and maintain.This also allows a better independent development.
 For a team project, separating frontend and backend makes parallel work easier.

 For the database, we expect to have the following relational entities stored in PostgreSQL: Users, Events, Registrations, Tickets, Student Verification.
 The database will be processed in the backend to ensure consistency and the frontend will primarily fetch and display data through REST APIs.
 The client-side state will be limited to UI interactions such as form inputs.

 We will focus on building a complete workflow instead of adding many features in the beginning.
-Our core features include: role-based authentication (Organizer or Attendee), event creation and management, QR-based ticket generation and validation, student ID upload and verification.
-For additional features, we select:...
+Our main features include: role-based authentication (Organizer or Attendee), event creation and management, QR-based ticket generation and validation, student ID upload and verification.
+For additional features, we still need to decide.
 We will not implement real payment processing, considering the complexity of it within the limited timeline.
 Our aim is to build a smaller but well-integrated system instead of a larger but incomplete platform.

 Before start, we expect the following challenges:
-· We need to design a clean role-based authentication since organizers and attendees have different interfaces and permissions.
-We need to prevent unauthorized actions.
+- We need to design a clean role-based authentication since organizers and attendees have different interfaces and permissions.
-· Building system architecture and designing a feasible database schema could be challenging because it is the basement of the whole project.
+- Building system architecture and designing a feasible database schema could be challenging because it is the basement of the whole project.
 We need to think clearly about how to coordinate frontend and backend development.
-· Secure QR validation may be a challenge because we may need to cope with multiple requests simultaneously.
+- Secure QR validation may be a challenge because we may need to cope with multiple requests simultaneously.
 The backend logic needed to be carefully designed to ensure safety.

-For work division, we decided to divide responsibilities by features rather than strictly separating frontend and backend work.
-We will divide the main features (e.g., authentication, ticket generation, student validation) to each team member since this would reduce fragmentation and improve consistency.
+For work division, we decided to divide responsibilities by features.
+We will divide the main features to each team member since this would reduce fragmentation and improve consistency.
 Before feature implementation, we plan to jointly design the database schema, project architecture and APIs to ensure misunderstanding and inconsistency in the later phase.

 ## AI Assistance Disclosure
 We did not use AI at all in part 4 and 5.
 We mainly use AI tools on grammar checking in part 1, 2 and 3.
 For example, in the motivation part, we asked AI if there are any grammar mistakes or phrases that need improvement.
 AI suggested that we can change “event posting and managing” to “event publishing and management”.
 We discussed whether the change would affect the clarity of the sentence.
 We decided to adopt the AI’s suggestion because it sounds more formal.